-I copied it down to black and white – which helps us to understand and see a painting better.
+I then copied it down to black and white – which helps us to understand and see the structure of a painting better.

 Using a Prussian. blue and burnt Sienna mix I sketched out a very fast watercolour detail which again helped me to see and understand the image.

 If you would prefer, choose an image that you would like to explore – and have some fun.
 It’s a good way to begin the day.
 At the same time we can learn a great deal about the way an artist thinks.